The Solo Trips You Take at Every Stage of Life

 Blow the Bonus and Book the Flight

 Life stage: 20s, zero responsibilities, full passport — Trip: Europe with a carry-on and no exit strategy.
 In my twenties, I quit my Wall Street job the second my bonus hit.
-I had no responsibilities and no interest in collecting any.
-I booked a one-way ticket to Europe and stayed gone until the money ran out.
-Then I came back, took another job, and did it again.
+I identified with solo impulsive travel before I knew who I was.
+If you're feeling that too, begin your spontaneous escape with a solo travel trip.

 The Mid‑Parenting Interlude: Escape, But Make It Polite

 Life stage: Kids, career, emotional triage — Trip: Wellness retreat with structure and a wine list.
 There was a stretch of years when I did not want to explore anything.
-I just needed to stop.
-I wanted someone else to plan my days, bring me food, and hand me a schedule that I could ignore without judgment.
+I wanted a massage, room service, and nobody to ask me what’s for dinner.
+That’s why midlife wellness retreats are the ideal escape hatch.

 The Divorce Era: Strong Legs, Stronger Spine